RenovoSolutions/cdk-library-cloudwatch-alarms/API.md

 ### ApplicationLoadBalancerHttpCode5xxCountAlarm <a name="ApplicationLoadBalancerHttpCode5xxCountAlarm" id="@renovosolutions/cdk-library-cloudwatch-alarms.ApplicationLoadBalancerHttpCode5xxCountAlarm"></a>

-This alarm is used to detect when the load balancer is generating 5XX errors.
+This anomaly detection alarm is used to detect when the load balancer is generating unusually many 5XX errors.

 A high number of 5XX errors can indicate issues with the load balancer itself.

-The alarm is triggered when the number of 5XX errors is greater than threshold.
+The alarm is triggered when the number of 5XX errors is outside the upper threshold of the anomaly detection band.

 #### Initializers <a name="Initializers" id="@renovosolutions/cdk-library-cloudwatch-alarms.ApplicationLoadBalancerHttpCode5xxCountAlarm.Initializer"></a>